nusnewob/kube-changejob/docs/installation.md

 - Check the [API Reference](api-reference) for detailed specifications
 - Review [Configuration](configuration) for advanced settings
 - Explore [Examples](examples) for common use cases
+- Learn the [Release Process](release) to create and manage releases

 ## Getting Help